HP 7935

-The HP 7935 is a business computer hard disc drive system manufactured by Hewlett Packard.
+The HP 7935 is a business computer hard disk drive system manufactured by Hewlett-Packard.
 It was produced by the Disc Memory Division in Boise, Idaho USA beginning in 1982 at a cost of about $27,000.
 Within the company the drive was known as the "BFD", ostensibly an acronym for "big fixed disc" but the development engineers had used that acronym for "big fucking disc", a term relative to the smaller 7920 series drives introduced earlier by the company.

 Size

 The 7935 had four bottom mounted casters for moving and four lock-down feet for stability in the computer room.

 The drive's linear motor was so powerful if the feet were not down, when in operation the drive could literally move about the computer room.

 Height: 82.5 cm (32.5 inches), Width: 55.2 cm (21.7 inches), Depth: 83.4 cm (32.8 inches), 154 kg (339.5 lb.)